 You must mention the source of your financial support for the entire duration of your course.
-Whether it is a parent or relative sponsoring your education if you have a scholarship or have taken an education loan to do so.
+Whether it is a parent or relative sponsoring your education OR if you have a scholarship or have taken an education loan.

-Also, mention the annual or monthly income of your sponsor, mention the work they do and for how many years they have been employed in the organization that they are currently working for.
+Also, mention the annual or monthly income of your sponsor, mention the work they do and for how many years they have been employed or running a company/business.
 If your sponsor is a businessman, mention the type of business, annual turn over and the age of the company.

 If you have taken a loan, make sure to mention the bank name, the amount and whether the loan is approved or not.
 The same goes for any scholarships you have.
 Mention the scholarship name and amount.

 Carry all your financial documents to your student visa interview to prove sufficient funds.

 2. Why did you choose to study at this particular university/college?